lucasburlingham/Minetest-0.4.17.1-Client/README.md

         </li>
         <li>
                 <a href="https://github.com/lucasburlingham/Minetest-0.4.17.1-Client/raw/macosx/minetest-0.16.0-client-macosx.pkg">Mac                        OS X Client Easy Installer (Version 0.4.16)</a>
         <p> Again, extract then double-click this file to open.
 Follow the instructions.
-It will ask for an administrator password. <i>NOTE: This is a dirty version.<i> </p>
+It will ask for an administrator password. <i>NOTE: This is a dirty version.</i> </p>
         </li>
   <li>Install Minetest 0.4.17.1 for MacOS X with <a href="https://brew.sh">Homebrew</a>
    <p>Open <code>/Utilities/Terminal.app</code> and type <code>brew install minetest</code>.